Arul-7781/QueryMate/README.md

 - Repository URL / Drive URL: https://github.com/Arul-7781/QueryMate.git
 - If this repository is private, add reviewer access for GitHub user: gsrinivasa-pes
 - Main branch status: this README is prepared for final submission after merging validated work into main
+- For evaluation, reviewers only need repository access and notebook execution.

 ## Important Evaluation Note